 A Will is one of the most important legal documents you will ever sign.
 If you die without a valid Will in England or Wales the law can decide who has responsibility for children under 18 and who receives your money, property, cars, pets and all your other belongings.

 Making a Will clarifies your wishes and enables you to give your loved ones financial protection after you die.
-If you are a couple with similar wishes you may want Mirror Wills, which are essentially identical Wills, with each person leaving their assets to the same beneficiaries in each Will.
+If you are a couple with similar wishes you may want to make Mirror Wills, which are essentially identical Wills, with each person leaving their assets to the same beneficiaries in each Will.

 We Make the Will Writing Process Easy

 Making a Will can be quick and easy when you receive the right guidance and especially when you have a specialist to help you complete each step from start to finish.
 At Co-op Legal Services our Will writing advisors can discuss your wishes, offer guidance and help you to make a Will that’s right for you and your circumstances.

 There is No Such Thing as a Standard Will